 Towards the entrance into Antigua from Guatemala City is Santa Ines, a cute little town built into the side of the hill.
 Casa Santa Ines is a beautiful boutique hotel in the town of Santa Ines that is perfect for medium-sized weddings.
 The hotel has a garden area that would beautiful for a reception.
 There is also a cobblestone entranceway that function beautifully as a ceremony aisle.
 Santa Ines’ property also includes an ampitheatre-like staircase, which could be an epic spot for a small wedding.
 The view here allows all of your guests the perfect view of your ceremony, with the backdrop of Antigua’s green mountains.

 Casa Santa Ines maintains the rustic style of Antigua, while all being hidden away in the hills near Antigua.
 The rooms and shared salons all have a very cozy feel, with comfortable furniture and tasteful décor.
 If you’re looking for somewhere comfortable where you and your guests can enjoy the quiet of San Ines combined with the beauty of Antigua, this venue is for you!

-Please tell us what you think of our list of the best wedding venues to get married in Antigua Guatemala!
+Please tell us what you think of our list of the best wedding venues in Antigua Guatemala!

 ~ Leave us a Comment ~